 Until recently, there has been little demand for polar orbits.

-Polar orbits (Right) are a cheaper way to gain complete global coverage over historical satellite utilization models that required three or more large geostationary satellites due to computer functional limitations…they had to be big satellites!
-Now, multiple small satellites orbiting the Earth around the poles in low Earth orbit (LEO), so the Earth spins on its axis ensures complete global coverage.
+Polar orbits (Figure 3) are a cheaper way to gain complete global coverage over historical satellite utilisation models that required three or more large geostationary satellites due to computer functional limitations… they had to be big satellites!
+Now, multiple small satellites orbiting the Earth around the poles in Low Earth Orbit (LEO), so the Earth spins on its axis ensures complete global coverage.

 These LEO satellites remain in orbit for less than three years before burning up in the Earth’s atmosphere.
 These small satellites then need to be replaced with newer, evolved consumer grade technologies.

 Due to recent technological advancements, these small satellites now have the computational capability enabling them to undertake many of the tasks the larger, traditional satellites have historically done.
 However, small satellites also carry many new novel capabilities such as supporting the Internet of Things and global 5G internet from space.

 At least 50% of these small satellites will go into polar orbits around the North and South Poles, with the other 50% orbiting around the equator.

 Southern Launch’s polar orbit launch complex is located at Whalers Way in South Australia.

 The Whalers Way Orbital Launch Complex delivers on the following requirements to launch small satellites into polar orbit: